Side effects of Accutane

 Sunscreen for Skin of Color

-Sunscreen may not prevent skin cancer in skin of color, but it can help prevent sunburns and also protects against aging (wrinkles).
+Sunscreen may not prevent skin cancer in darker skin, but it helps prevent sunburn, and protects against dark spots and aging, like wrinkles.

 Sun Protective Clothing